A Journey into Inka Spirit: Inti Raymi Festival & Machu Picchu

 Sacred Valley of Incas: Stories of Stone and Sky

-Ollantaytambo is known for its well-preserved Inca ruins, which include a massive fortress and temple complex surrounded by stunning Andean mountain peaks.
+Ollantaytambo is known for its well-preserved Inca ruins, including a massive fortress and temple complex set amid stunning Andean mountain peaks.

 Ollantaytambo was an important administrative and religious center during the time of the Inca Empire.
 The ruins found there are believed to have been both a fortress and a ceremonial site.